percula/planter_info/docs/faq.md

 </details>

 ## What platforms is Planter available for?
-Planter is currently available for Android and iOS.
-Web support is coming soon!
+Planter is currently available for Android, iOS, and web.